The Right Way To Tell Your Partner You Were Wrong

 Sufficed to say, the ability to admit that you’re wrong is important.
 It’s also freeing, as it helps you be more receptive to your partner and your partner to be more honest with you.
 That’s a good thing.
 Plus, it’s vital for the kids to hear you admit fault.
 Otherwise, they’ll think that’s not something they should do.

 There are a lot of useful, simple lines to say when you’re in the wrong: I dropped the ball.
 That was my fault.
 I’m being stubborn.
 But nothing will resonate if you and your spouse don’t allow for them to be said.
-Without a pact of sorts, your words will get an eye roll and a rebuke and merely reconfirm what you always seem to do.
+Without a pact of sorts, your words might get an eye roll and a rebuke and merely reconfirm what you always seem to do.
 And then the motivation is gone.
 “The next time, you won’t even say it,” says Hafner.

 So, lay down — and agree to — some rules.
 When someone admits being wrong, the other first acknowledges and appreciates the admission.
 Yes, this might be rough for you because it’s new and different, so you can say that what you need right now is for your partner to listen, not react, and, contrived as it sounds, you can even set up a code word to keep you on task.
 Sometimes it takes, “This is one of those toaster conversations,” as a reminder of what’s being done in the moment, he says.